ecilasun/riscvtool/README.md

 It is advised to build the rv32i / rv32if / rv32imf / rv32imaf libraries

 There's currently no compressed instruction support on any Neko SoCs, and there's no plan to do it in the foreseeable future.
 If this changes, code and documentation will be updated to reflect the changes.

+# NOTES

+This tool is a simple environment with most things set up for all the platforms under https://github.com/ecilasun/ repo.
+It's mostly used internally, but if you take a design from that repo, this provides a good starting point to roll your own software.
+Be advised that all software has been tested with and geared to use a gcc-riscv 32bit environment, therefore any compiler changes and/or bit width changes are untested at this moment.